Conic Mixed-Binary Sets: Convex Hull Characterizations and Applications: Applications

 \end{proposition}

 We next show that these results are simple corollaries of Theorem~\ref{thm:multipleFunctions}.
-Recall $\L^{k+1}=\{(\xi,y)\in\R^k\times \R:~y\geq \norm{\xi}_2\}$ denotes the SOC in $\R^{k+1}$.
+Recall $\L^{k+1}=\{(\xi,y)\in\R^k\times \R:~y\geq \norm{\xi}_2\}$ denotes the SOC in $\R^{k+1}$ (note that $\L^{k+1}$ is a closed convex pointed cone).
 Throughout, let $e_i$ be the unit vector of appropriate dimension with a one in the $i$th component, and let $\Diag(\cdot)$ represent a diagonal matrix with the specified diagonal entries.